angelrene45/MS-Text/test.md

 # ADR 001 – Frontend Integration Choice with AskAI

+**Status:** Accepted
 **Date:** YYYY-MM-DD
-**Status:** Accepted
+**Review Level:** Department / Platform Architecture Board
+**Decision Makers:** [List of accountable & responsible stakeholders]
+**Consulted:** AskAI Team Lead, Platform Security Lead, Product Owner

+---

-## Context
+## Context & Problem Statement
-The initial plan was to build a user interface (UI) using **Streamlit** as a proof of concept to interact with our Python-based backend and the **Cortex Analyst API**.
+The initial plan was to build a custom user interface (UI) using **Streamlit** as a proof of concept to connect to our Python-based backend and the **Cortex Analyst API**.
-While this approach gave us full control over the UI, it also implied extra development and maintenance work.
+However, maintaining an in-house UI would increase development overhead, require dedicated UI resources, and duplicate capabilities already available in **AskAI** — a corporate conversational UI maintained by another department.

+AskAI is part of a **strategic agentic frameworks marketplace** initiative in which multiple departments (including Research) will expose their models as agents.
+The platform will allow end users to select and enable agents from a list, making it a centralized entry point for AI-powered capabilities across the company.

+**Objectives:**
+- Provide business users with a conversational interface to query semantic models.
+- Minimize UI development and maintenance within our team.
+- Ensure compatibility with the corporate agentic frameworks marketplace.
+- Integrate into a unified platform where users can discover and select available agents.

+---

+## Decision Drivers
+- **Strategic alignment:** Leverage the corporate agentic frameworks marketplace.
+- **Business priority:** Deliver functional UI access with minimal delay.
+- **Technical priority:** Standardized OpenAPI integration with agent registration.
+- **Security:** Maintain authentication/authorization via OIDC.
+- **Scalability:** UI managed by a dedicated team, capable of onboarding multiple agents.
+- **Maintainability:** Reduce UI code maintenance in our backlog.

+Cross-functional requirements:
+- High availability of the UI (managed externally).
+- Compatibility with our API release cycles.
+- Alignment with corporate UI/UX and agent lifecycle standards.

+---

+## Considered Options

+### Option 1 – Build Custom UI (Streamlit)
+**Pros:**
+- Full control over UI/UX design.
+- Ability to rapidly prototype and customize.
+**Cons:**
+- Additional development and maintenance workload.
+- Requires UI skillset in our team.
+- No integration with the corporate agent marketplace.

+### Option 2 – Integrate with AskAI (**Selected**)
+**Pros:**
+- No UI development or maintenance required internally.
+- AskAI supports OpenAPI and agent registration in the corporate marketplace.
+- Managed by another department with existing support.
+- Aligns with strategic vision for a unified agentic platform.
+**Cons:**
+- Dependence on another team’s release cycles and roadmap.
+- Limited control over UI/UX changes.

+---

-## Decision
+## Decision Outcome
-Integrate with the **AskAI** service — an agent framework acting as a marketplace that already provides a conversational UI.
-Our backend will be registered as an agent and expose endpoints via **OpenAPI** specifications.
+We will integrate with **AskAI** as the frontend interface, registering our backend as an agent and exposing endpoints via OpenAPI.

-## Rationale
-- **Reduced development and maintenance effort**: No need to build and maintain our own UI.
-- **Standards and compatibility**: AskAI supports OpenAPI, making integration straightforward.
-- **Backend focus**: Allows us to prioritize backend improvements and semantic model quality.
+This allows us to focus on backend functionality and semantic model quality while leveraging an existing, supported UI within the company-wide agent marketplace.

-- **Cross-team alignment**: AskAI is maintained by another department, reducing UI operational load.
+---

 ## Consequences
+- **Positive:** Reduced development effort, faster delivery, standard integration, strategic alignment with the marketplace initiative.
-- The UI will not be developed internally; we depend on AskAI for user-facing presentation.
+- **Negative:** Dependency on AskAI team for UI updates and fixes.
-- Any API change must comply with OpenAPI specifications to maintain compatibility.
-- The final user experience will depend on AskAI’s capabilities and roadmap.
+- **Reversibility:** Moderate — could switch to custom UI if AskAI no longer meets needs, but would require significant development effort.
-- Requires close coordination with the AskAI team for versioning, deployments, and testing.
+- **Impact:** Requires ongoing coordination with AskAI for testing, deployment, API versioning, and agent lifecycle in the marketplace.

+---

+## Supporting Documents
+- C4 Context Diagram – `high-level-architecture-askai.puml`
+- API OpenAPI Specification – `openapi.yaml`
+- Corporate Agent Marketplace Overview – [link or document reference]